StaffanMelin/dstudio/docs/dstudio-doc.md

 #### Built-in effects: Reverb and chorus

 Every channel can have a specific amount sent to a global reverb and/or chorus.
-The amount for every channel is provided by the reverb_level and chorus_level arrays.
+The amount for every channel is provided by the `reverb_level` and `chorus_level` arrays.

 The mixer config struct has three members that control how much FX is sent back to the main mix:

-- float chorus_return - typical value 0.5
+- `float chorus_return`: typical value 0.5
-- float reverb_return - typical value 0.5
+- `float reverb_return`: typical value 0.5
-- float mix_dry - typical value 0.5
+- `float mix_dry`: typical value 0.5

 ### DSeqMidi